 - their child attends part-time until they reach compulsory school age, or - that the date their child is admitted to school is deferred until later in the same academic year or until the term in which the child reaches compulsory school age.
-The school will hold any deferred place for the child, although, in the majority of cases, we find that children benefit from starting at the beginning of the school year, rather than part way through it. - that the date their child is admitted to school is deferred until the term after the child reaches compulsory school age.
+The school will hold any deferred place for the child, although, in the majority of cases, we find that children benefit from starting at the beginning of the school year, rather than part way through it.
+The maximum length of time a place can be deferred is two terms.